ChrisDeadman/q2e-weapon-recoil/README.md

 # q2e-weapon-recoil

-Punchier, configurable weapon recoil for Quake II rerelease that makes the whole arsenal feel sharper.
+Weapons recoil for Quake II Remastered.
+Adds recoil to all weapons to make them feel punchier and more fun to shoot.
+Recoil is configurable per weapon.

 ## What It Does